 After you’ve done some serious brainstorming (I recommend starting a spreadsheet and doing lots of word association exercises) and have decided on a name (I think a good blog name is descriptive and/or clever, or both), you’ll want to make sure it’s available.

-Now you can buy your domain with Namecheap, or there’s a second option where you can get your domain for free.
-Keep reading to find out how.
+You can buy your domain with Namecheap, or with Bluehost you can get your domain for free.
+Keep reading to find out how!

 3. How to Start a Food Blog: Pick a hosting service